ravindraramole-ops/my-app-black-jack/CODE-INFO.md

 - Player has option to stand and hit, dealer's auto play has been implemented (as per standard black jack game).
 - According to the player game, hands are compared and game status been displayed as busted, blackjack, won, lost.
 - Option of betting chips not inluded in the implementation.
-- Other options such double down, split, surrender, and side bet are also not inlcuded in the implementation.
+- Other options such as double down, split, surrender, and side bet are also not inlcuded in the implementation.

 #Code structure:
 - Main code implementation can be found in the following folder